billylarsson/comicreader/README.md

 3.c: If you want PDF support you may want to download Poppler and point the program its binaries ie c:\Program Files\poppler-0.68.0\bin\
 http://blog.alivate.com.au/poppler-windows/

+4:
+Linux only: sudo apt install unrar seems to do good for RARsupport

 RUNNING:

 1a: Unpack the zipfile and run Comicreader.exe (Windows only)